Review – Civilization 4: Colonization?

 Real Time Strategy games have been somewhat dormant in the past few years.
 The big expectation, of course, is that Starcraft 2 will re-energize the genre and spawn another wave of imitators.
 The 4X genre, on the other hand, has been bolstered by Galactic Civilization 2 and is being “dumbed down” for the widely anticipated Civilization Revolutions, due out in June.
 Speaking of Civ, Beyond the Sword, while excellent, is horribly buggy and has been heavily neglected and unsupported by Firaxis.
 Seriously, Firaxis, you guys are sell-out assholes, and I will continue to call you out until you patch BTS properly instead of cashing in on Civ Rev.

-In the meantime, to satiate your 4X and RTS desires all at once, we have Sins of a Solar Empire, the first of its kind: a 4X RTS. → Four out of five dentists recommend reading more.
+In the meantime, to satiate your 4X and RTS desires all at once, we have Sins of a Solar Empire, the first of its kind: a 4X RTS.
+As promised by marketing hype, this hybrid gives you the combat of a an RTS game combined with a robust tech tree and empire management typically expected of a 4X game. → Jesus: Readful Bio Monster

 Review – Call of Duty 4 Multiplayer